Spreading the Word

 Rob answered this and referred to Jordan Raddick’s motivation study carried out using Galaxy Zoo data where the most popular reasons people gave for taking part were an interest in astronomy and being able to contribute to science.

-It nicely rounded off a bit of a solar themed day having spent most of the afternoon in the Science Museum where I saw these:
+The evening rounded off a bit of a solar themed day having spent most of the afternoon in the Science Museum where I saw these:

 |A quarter size model of SOHO